Wimmics/gen2kgbot/README.md

 ````bash
 langgraph dev
 ````
-This will initialize LangGraph studio based on local file `langgraph.json` and the defauult configuration file `config/params.yml`.
+This will initialize LangGraph studio based on local file `langgraph.json` and the default configuration file `config/params.yml`.

-Then select the scenario and fill in a NL question.
+Then select the scenario and fill in a question in natural language.